-The total of all stock ownership upon conversion of the debenture and exercise of warrants could total up to 3 million UniGen shares, which could amount to approximately up to 20% or more of fully diluted UniGen equity.
+The total of all stock ownership upon conversion of the debenture and exercise of warrants could amount to approximately up to approximately 15-20% of fully diluted UniGen equity.

 On the Trust's balance sheet, the investment of the \$1,668,750 consists of approximately \$700,000 in note receivables, approximately \$300,000 as the fair value of the warrants issued with the Trust's investment in UniGen, and \$668,750 of UniGen Common Stock (575,000 shares), at cost.
 The value of the premium related to the fair value of the warrant will accrete over the life of the debentures.